 On-time issue and on-time corrective preventative action closure is an excellent way to measure management’s commitment to continuous improvement.
 When issues and CPAs are constantly closed late, it shows a poor personal investment and care for the SMS.

 There Is a Safety Budget Adequate for Quality Safety Resources

-Safety budget is a great indication how dedication the accountable executive is to your SMS.
+Safety budget is a great indication of how dedicated the accountable executive is to your SMS.
 Safety programs with good budgets have a huge advantage over those that don’t, both in terms of: